Ibson: Porto / Flamengo return

 Ibson had a good start with Porto, quickly becoming a habitual first-choice.
 In his first complete season he won the Primeira Liga and the Taça de Portugal, appearing in 21 games all competitions combined (one goal) and adding the following year's Supertaça Cândido de Oliveira.

 In 2006–07, however, Ibson lost his importance in the squad, also having some problems with manager Jesualdo Ferreira.
 He would return to Flamengo subsequently, being loaned in July 2007.
 He arrived with the side placed in relegation zone (18th), signing alongside Maxi Biancucchi and Fábio Luciano and helping to an incredible comeback as they finished third, the best performance since the title-winning season in 1992, which also secured a place in the 2008 edition of the Copa Libertadores; he scored six times in 22 matches and was also elected the league's best right midfielder, and the loan was then extended for a further year.

 Journeyman

 On 13 July 2009, Ibson was released by Porto and signed a three-year contract with FC Spartak Moscow, being sold for €4 million.
 He netted twice in 28 matches in the 2010 season, helping to a fourth place in the Russian Premier League.

 Ibson represented five teams from 2011 to 2015, including former side Flamengo.
 On 23 February 2015, he joined Minnesota United FC from the North American Soccer League.

 At the end of the 2018 season, 35-year-old Ibson was released by the TCF Bank Stadium-based club.

-Tombense
+Later years

 At the end of May 2019, Ibson was announced as a new player of Tombense.
+After leaving the club in the end of the 2020 season, he subsequently played for Amazonas (two stints), Ipatinga and Nacional de Muriaé, retiring with the latter in 2022.

+Coaching career

+After retiring, Ibson returned to Amazonas on 26 April 2023, as a permanent assistant coach of the club.
+On 19 November 2024, he was named interim head coach for the last round of the 2024 Série B.